Learn the skills to work in ornamental horticulture

 manager of grounds and grounds staff, or in technical research, teaching

 or writing - in fact any professional level of ornamental horticulture.

 Learn from experienced horticulturalists.
 Grow your awareness of industry and opportunities; and develop your networking skills.
 Success in ornamental horticulture is not just a matter of being able to do the job.
 It is also very much dependent upon the attitude you have and the decisions you make.

-Note that each module in the Diploma (Advanced) in Horticulture - Ornamental Horticulture is a short course in its own right, and may be studied separately.
+Note that each module in the Proficiency Award 4 in Horticulture - Ornamental Horticulture is a short course in its own right, and may be studied separately.

 Plant Knowledge is the Foundation for good horticulture